In this article, we will discuss what MySQL and MariaDB are, their differences, and why Cloudways chose to move to MariaDB from MySQL.

 A database is a structured, organized set of data.
-A Web database is a database application designed to be managed and accessed through the Internet or electronically from a computer system.
-In terms of computing terminology, a database refers to software used to store and organize data.
+A web database is a database application designed to be managed and accessed through the internet or electronically from a computer system.
+In computing terminology, a database is a software that stores and organizes data.
 Think of it as a file cabinet where you store data in different sections called tables.
 When you need a particular file, you look into that specific section (table) and get the file (data) you need.

 What is the DBMS & Database Manager?

-DBMS refers to Database Management System; it is a software or set of software programs to control retrieval, storage, and modification of organized data in a database.
+DBMS refers to a Database Management System, a software or set of software programs to control the retrieval, storage, and modification of organized data in a database.
 MariaDB is a ubiquitous example of DBMS.
-Database Manager is part of DBMS, and it handles the organization, retrieval, and storage of data.
+Database Manager is part of DBMS, which handles data organization, retrieval, and storage.
 A database manager creates a bridge or links two or more files together and is the foundation for developing conventional business systems.
-Contrast with file manager, which works with only one file at a time and is typically used interactively on a personal computer for managing the personal and independent data and files.
+On the contrary, a file manager works with only one file at a time and is typically used interactively on a computer to manage personal and independent data and files.

 What is MySQL?

-MySQL is an open-source and freely available database management system that allows you to manage relational databases.
+MySQL is an open-source database management system that allows you to manage relational databases.
 Here, free and open-source means that you can use this tool without paying anything, and you can also change its source code and tailor it based on your requirements.
-It is an Oracle bracked RDBMS (Relational Database Management System) based on Structured Query Language (SQL), which was initially released on May 23, 1995, by a Swedish company called MySQL AB, founded by Michael Monty Widenius, David Axmark, and Allan Larsson.
+It is an Oracle bracked RDBMS (Relational Database Management System) based on Structured Query Language (SQL).
+It was initially released on May 23, 1995, by a Swedish company called MySQL AB, founded by Michael Monty Widenius, David Axmark, and Allan Larsson.

-MySQL being a full-fledged database server and client tools are available on various platforms such as Linux, macOS, Unix, Windows, etc. and it can be installed easily on a server and a desktop pc too.
-It is also an important component of the LAMP stack, which includes Linux, Apache, MySQL, and PHP.
+MySQL is a full-fledged database server, and client tools are available on various platforms such as Linux, macOS, Unix, Windows, etc.; it can be installed easily on a server and a desktop pc.
+It is also a critical LAMP stack component, including Linux, Apache, MySQL, and PHP.

-SQL language is used for accessing and managing content in the database, and the reason for its popularity is fast processing, flexibility, and reliability but, now MariaDB is becoming a world’s choice, and the reasons are explained below.
+The SQL language is used for accessing and managing content in the database, and the reason for its popularity is fast processing, flexibility, and reliability, but now MariaDB is becoming a popular choice.
 MySQL and MariaDB are critical fragments of almost all PHP applications, such as Magento, WordPress, etc. But now MariaDB is becoming a world’s choice, and the reasons are explained below.

 What is MariaDB?

-MariaDB is an advanced version and a compatible drop-in replacement for the equivalent MySQL version.
-It is also available free and remains to be an open-source RDBMS (Relational Database Management System), which means that MariaDB can be used without paying anything, and changes can be made in the source code to meet the requirements.
+MariaDB is an advanced and compatible drop-in replacement for the equivalent MySQL version.
+It is also free and remains an open-source RDBMS (Relational Database Management System), which means that MariaDB can be used without paying anything, and changes can be made in the source code to meet the requirements.
 It was created by the original developers of MySQL and was first released on 29 October 2009.
-MariaDB is a database server and client tools like MySQL are also available on various platforms such as Linux, macOS, Unix, Windows, etc.
+MariaDB is a database server, and client tools like MySQL are available on various platforms such as Linux, macOS, Unix, Windows, etc.